-- 1. Place the power supply in the chassis and slide towards the back of the computer to secure it. - 2.
+- 1. Place the power supply in the chassis and slide towards the back of the system to secure it. - 2.
 Tighten the screws to secure the power supply to the back of the computer. - 3.
-Connect the 24-pin power cable to the system board. - 4.
-Thread the power cables into the chassis clips. - 5.
-Connect the power cables to the hard drives(s) and optical drive(s). - 6.
-Install the cover. - 7.
+Connect the 4-pin and 8-pin power cables to the system board. - 4.
+Thread the power cables through the chassis clips. - 5.
+Install the cover. - 6.
 Follow the procedures in After Working Inside Your Computer.

-Removing the Heat Sink
+Removing the Heat-Sink Assembly

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
-Press the clip to release and disconnect the heat-sink cable from the system board.

-4. Loosen the captive screws that secure the heat sink to the system board and lift the heat sink away from the computer.
+Disconnect the fan cable from the system board.
+Loosen the captive screws in diagonal order and lift the heat-sink assembly away from the computer.

-Installing the Heat Sink
+Installing the Heat Sink Assembly

-- 1. Place the heat sink into the chassis. - 2.
-Tighten the captive screws to secure the heat sink to the system board. - 3.
-Connect the heat sink cable to the system board. - 4.
+- 1. Place the heat sink assembly into the chassis. - 2.
+Tighten the captive screws in diagonal order to secure the heat sink assembly to the computer. - 3.
+Connect the fan cable to the system board. - 4.
 Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.